Next Stop 2018 - calling all Over 40s - let's see you all here!

 14th October Leicester - GRAND FINALE

-Remember, the plan is to stage 8 GP rounds where you drop your lowest score (so only 7 counting), plus the Knockout Individual and Inter-Regional meetings.
+Remember, the plan is to stage 8 GP rounds where you drop your lowest score (so only 7 counting), plus the Knockout Individual and Euro-Vets v Lions meetings.

 On behalf of all of us I must offer a huge vote of thanks to the indomitable Fred Rothwell who continues to deliver the goods and enable the whole thing for all of us to enjoy, including for 2017 a much better insurance deal.
 I wish I could find the words to make him cringe with embarrassment because he so very much deserves the highest praise, sickly or not!